jpchauhan85/my-rnd/README.md

-This repository will be used for storing my research and developments.
+This repository will be used for storing my ML research and developments.
 -----------------------
 # Overview